Machine Learning for Correlations of Electromagnetic Properties in Ab Initio Calculations: Full-Space Prediction Networks

 \section{Full-Space Prediction Networks}

 We start our investigations of E2 moments by applying the FSPN approach presented in \cite{WoKno24}.
 Conceptually, we attempt to capture the convergence pattern in few-body ($A\leq 4$) calculations, which can be fully converged in the NCSM.
 Given the assumption that these patterns are universal across different nuclei, we can employ the FSPN to predict the converged results for a wide range of p-shell nuclei from non-converged calculations at small \Nmax.
 Previous applications to energies and radii have demonstrated that this assumption generally holds true.
 For the training we typically use data for \elem{H}{2}, \elem{H}{3}, and \elem{He}{4}.
 However, only \elem{H}{2} exhibits a non-vanishing E2 moment.
+Thus, in contrast to previous applications on energies and radii \cite{KnoWo23,WoKno24}, the training data is restricted to a single nucleus.
 This severely limits the diversity of convergence patterns in the training data.
 Nevertheless, we can exploit different Hamiltonians, SRG flow parameters, and HO frequencies to generate a variety of data.
 Our training data consists of NCSM results for \elem{H}{2} up to $\Nmax=50$ for $\hw=\qtylist{12;14;16;20;24;28;32}{\MeV}$ calculated with the non-local chiral NN interactions from \cite{EnMa17,HuVo20} at N$^2$LO, N$^3$LO, and N$^4$LO' for cutoffs $\Lambda = \qtylist{450;500;550}{\MeV}$.
 In addition to the bare interactions, we employ SRG evolutions up to $\alpha=\qtylist{0.02;0.04;0.08}{\fm\tothe{4}}$.

 \Cref{fig:training_data} shows a typical example for such a set of training data for a single Hamiltonian.
+The target values for the training are obtained at $\Nmax = 200$ at which the calculations are sufficiently converged.
 A striking feature is the strongly oscillating behavior in model-spaces up to $\Nmax\approx18$, which can also occur for p-shell nuclei but is particularly pronounced in \elem{H}{2}.
 This demonstrates the complicated character of the convergence patterns for E2 moments and the difficulties for the extrapolation scheme.
 We emphasize that in the selected frequency range for the training data, the overall direction of convergence is ascending towards larger values.
 We will address this again in the context of negative E2 moments.